 During the recruitment process, you will be assigned to a Rho Gamma group led by your Rho Gamma.
 Your Rho Gamma will help you throughout the recruitment process.
 The Rho Gammas are members of our Panhellenic Recruitment Team and each has promised not to reveal her sorority affiliation.
 Therefore, she can give you unbiased guidance and advice throughout the process.

 Who is the Panhellenic recruitment process open to?

-We are open to anyone who meets the eligibility recruitment of 12 credits and above a 2.5 GPA and who identifies as a woman.
-Our chapters are accepting of all women regardless of their race, sexual orientation, religion, etc. There is no one type of Panhellenic sorority women, we encourage all interested women to go through the recruitment process.
+The recruitment process at the University of Maryland is open to anyone who meets the eligibility recruitment of 12 credits and above a 2.5 GPA.
+Our chapters are accepting of all people regardless of their race, sexual orientation, gender identity, religion, socioeconomic status, etc. There is no one type of person that can fit in a Panhellenic chapter!
+We encourage anyone who is interested to go through the Recruitment process.

 Do I need to submit a letter of recommendation?